-Maintaining more than 41,000 kilometres of roads across B.C. takes teamwork, fast reflexes and a solid game plan.
-You may be interested to know how the Ministry of Transportation and Infrastructure keeps the province moving, so we’ve composed answers for some of the most common questions we receive.
+Maintaining more than 41,000 kilometres of roads across BC takes teamwork, fast reflexes and a solid game plan.
+You may be interested to know how the Ministry of Transportation and Infrastructure keeps the province moving in summer, so we’ve answered some of the most common questions we receive.

 Q. How is maintenance work identified and carried out through the spring and summer?

 A. As you can imagine, winter can be tough on highway infrastructure.
 As snow melts, a number of annual maintenance requirements rear their ugly heads.
 Come spring, it’s not unusual to see roadside signs leaning after months of snow pushing against them, potholes from winter’s freeze-thaw cycles, and salt/sand accumulation alongside highways.
 These and other maintenance requirements are widespread throughout each service area and are very difficult to address at the same time.
 To better manage road maintenance demands, tasks are systematically scheduled and addressed in a way that’s approved by the ministry throughout the course of the spring and summer.

 Q. How are contractors’ performance measured by the ministry?

 A. The ministry has a Quality Plan and Contractor Assessment Program, which outlines the planning, monitoring and auditing requirements related to work delivered by each contractor.
 There are three, very different, levels of measuring maintenance contractor performance, outlined:

 - Local assessment: A collection of frequent monitoring and auditing by local ministry employees.